bwl21/projektbauer/README.md

 ## Usage

-In order to use **Projektbauer** you need to create a configuration file
+In order to use **Projektbauer** you need to create a configuration file which is in fact a ruby program.

 	require './lib/projektbauer.rb'